Skip to content

 Maintain a stable steaming temperature

-High heat can cause "su" (holes) to form.
+High heat can cause "su" (holes from overcooking).

 Water is an important factor if you want to bring out the flavor of the dashi.